powercord-org/documentation/2-plugin-api/5-settings.md

  - `type`: The [type](#types) of the value. **Required**.
  - `note`: The note (description if you prefer) shown in settings.
 Inline markdown will be formatted.
  - `default`: The default value for the setting.
 Affects the settings UI and calls to `getSetting`.
+ - `noSync`: Set to true if you want to exclude that setting from Settings Sync.

 ### Types
 Each entry must have a valid type to it, so Powercord can generate the appropriate setting field for it and other